geb5101h/BayesGaussianMixture/README.md

 # BayesGaussianMixture
-This package offer functionality for the variational Bayes Gaussian Mixture Model for density estimation and clustering in Apache Spark.
+This package offers functionality for the variational Bayes Gaussian Mixture Model for density estimation and clustering in Apache Spark.
 It considers the following Bayesian hierarchical model:

 ![Latex of model](https://www.dropbox.com/s/npbm8fk3z1hwyts/BayesGaussianMixtureModel.gif?dl=1)